zulip/zulip/docs/development/setup-advanced.md

 that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.

-This section documents how to setup the Zulip development environment in a cloud9 workspace.
+This section documents how to set up the Zulip development environment in a cloud9 workspace.
 If you don't have an existing cloud9 account, you can sign up [here](https://aws.amazon.com/cloud9/).